 4) Short valve stems are a must.
 The long rubber stems that are used on car wheels will deflect quite appreciably and must be changed.
 Long metal stems are acceptable.

 5) Metal valve caps, or the latest moulded plastic racing caps which include a pressure seal, must be fitted.
 The valve core can lift off its seat on long, fast stretches and the rubber seal in the cap provides additional sealing against pressure loss.
-Do not use the extractor type with the slot in the top as, should this come off, it could go through the tyre of the rider behind you.
+Do not use the extractor type with the slot in the top as, should this come off, it could puncture a tyre.

-7) ALL exhaust springs must be wired in such a way so that if the spring breaks, it is retained on the machine and does not go on to the road where it could be a problem for following riders - For examples of good practice please see the photographs HERE
+7) ALL exhaust springs must be wired in such a way so that if the spring breaks, it is retained on the machine and does not go on to the road where it could be a problem for following riders.

 9) The lower rear chainguard (or shark fin) must cover the point at which the chain runs on to rear sprocket.
 Moving the rear wheel back as far as possible to lengthen the wheelbase and the smaller sprocket used for TT course gearing means that a guard that was OK on short circuits could be a long way from a position where it is effective.